bencravens/fractals/README.md

 # fractals
-C code to generate pictures of the Mandelbrot set.
+C code to generate gifs of the classic Mandelbrot set zoom.

 To run C script just use make
 ```Bash